wwoast/redpanda-lineage/docs/INSTRUCTIONS.md

 ### `birthplace` and `zoo`: ID Numbers for Zoos

 Pandas in our dataset have a birthplace and zoo/home recorded in their datasets.
 These are ID numbers as well, but for files in the `zoos/` folder.
 You'll notice that the subfolders of the `pandas/` directory reference both zoo names, as well as the zoo ID numbers.

+### `birthday` and `death`: ID Numbers for Zoos

+Dates in the Red Panda Lineage dataset are always in YYYY/MM/DD form.
+The `death` section can be omitted for pandas that are still alive, or be listed as `death: unknown` for a panda that passed away at an undetermined date.

+### Unknowns are Not Recorded

+Aside from `birthday` and `death` values, any item in a zoo or red panda entry that is marked as `none` or `unknown` is not transferred into the output JSON database.
+This keeps the output dataset slightly smaller.

 ## Preparing Your Branch for Review